loneyeti/snowscribe/memory-bank/systemPatterns.md

 - **Entity-Specific Zod Schemas (`lib/schemas`)**: Each core data entity has a Zod schema for input validation at API boundaries and type inference.
 - **Centralized Data Access Layer (`lib/data`)**: Server-side functions in `lib/data/*` abstract API calls, providing a consistent interface for data operations.
 These functions handle cookie forwarding for authenticated requests to internal APIs.
 - **Project Ownership Guard (`lib/supabase/guards.ts`)**: A utility function, `verifyProjectOwnership`, centralizes project access authorization logic.
+- **Scene Tag Management**: Scene tags are managed via a join table (`scene_applied_tags`) and dedicated API routes/components, not as a direct column on the `scenes` table.
+The `primary_category` is an ENUM field on scenes, while additional tags are assigned through the join table for flexible, multi-tag support.

 ### AI Configuration Data Model